-Report: Intelligence community divided on whether COVID-19 originated naturally or due to lab leak
+Report: Intelligence community divided on whether COVID originated naturally or from lab leak

 Yahoo News first reported in April 2020 that the intelligence community was looking at the possibility that the virus had escaped from a Chinese laboratory.

-The U.S. intelligence community analysts employ what’s known as “confidence assessments” to convey to policy-makers and others within the national security bureaucracy how assured they are of their conclusions.
+The U.S. intelligence community analysts employ what’s known as “confidence assessments” to convey to policymakers and others within the national security bureaucracy how assured they are of their conclusions.

 “High confidence” judgments are generally taken to be based on high-quality information or intelligence.
-“Moderate confidence” judgments “mean that the information is credibly sourced and plausible,” but not of high enough quality to warrant a high-confidence judgement, according to the Office of the Director of National Intelligence.
-Finally, “Low confidence” judgments are based on evidence that is “questionable,” “too fragmented or poorly corroborated,” according to the Office of the Director of National Intelligence.
+“Moderate confidence” judgments “mean that the information is credibly sourced and plausible,” but not of high enough quality to warrant a high confidence judgement, according to the Office of the Director of National Intelligence.
+Finally, “low confidence” judgments are based on evidence that is “questionable,” “too fragmented or poorly corroborated,” according to the Office of the Director of National Intelligence.

 The carefully couched language of the intelligence community is likely to settle few debates.
 And those who were hoping to have a more definitive statement on the virus’s origins are likely to be disappointed by the report, particularly since the intelligence community says it “will be unable to provide a more definitive explanation for the origin of COVID-19 unless new information” comes to light.